arXiv/discussion/docs/About_this_site/Public_Forum.md

 ---
 The technology used:

-* Everything is in github
+* Everything is in GitHub
-* The discusson comments are in github
+* The discusson comments are in GitHub Discussions